crowdsecurity/cs-cloudflare-bouncer/README.md

 # CrowdSec Cloudflare Bouncer

-A bouncer that syncs the decisions made by CrowdSec with CloudFlare's firewall.Manages multi user, multi account, multi zone setup.
+A bouncer that syncs the decisions made by CrowdSec with CloudFlare's firewall.
+Manages multi user, multi account, multi zone setup.
+Supports IP, Country and AS scoped decisions.

 # Installation